 The new discovery is very interesting with respect to ALS treatment.
 It could also be indirectly significant for some other neurodegenerative diseases.
 Protein misfolding is involved in Alzheimer's disease and Parkinson's disease as well as in ALS.
 An understanding of why and how proteins misfold could help more than one health problem.

 Researchers must demonstrate that the doses of Cu-ATSM needed to (potentially) treat ALS are safe before they can test whether it is effective.
-A Phase 1 clinical trail is in progress and is showing that low doses of the chemical are tolerated well by people.
+A Phase 1 clinical trial has finished and has shown that low doses of the chemical are tolerated well by people.
 A phase 2 trial began in 2019 and as far as I know is still in progress.
 Both American and Australian researchers are performing trials.
 The researchers say that they are moving as quickly as possible.
 Time is of the essence when treating ALS.

 The research results have attracted a great deal of attention, especially from ALS patients.
 People concerned about the disease have waited a very long time for an effective treatment.
 I hope the recent discovery is helpful for many people.